Tummy Tuck Consultation and Physical Exam

 If your problem is limited to a small amount of loose skin and excess fat below the belly button then a 'mini-abdominoplasty' may be all that is necessary.
 As the name implies, a mini-abdominoplasty creates a smaller scar.
 The tradeoff, however, is that it may not obtain the results you are looking for.
 Generally, if you can only pinch an inch or two then this will probably suffice.
 The incision stays inside the hip bones and the belly button is not transplanted like in a standard abdominoplasty.
 It is merely pulled downward toward the pubis.
 Abdominal muscle tightening is performed up to the level of the umbilicus.
 This markedly improves the abdominal pooch.

 Standard Abdominoplasty (Standard Tummy Tuck)

 If there is more than an inch or two of excess skin then a standard abdominoplasty is probably necessary.
 This does an excellent job of removing loose skin, excess fat, and creating a flat stomach.
 It also helps to create a curvy waist but not as dramatically as an extended abdominoplasty does.

 |Standard Abdominoplasty Incision.|

 Keep in mind, it takes 1-2 years for an abdominoplasty scar to soften and lighten.
-Dr. Cruise uses a topical combination of Silicone, Vitamin E, and Steroid to minimize scarring.
+Joseph T Cruise, MD uses a topical combination of Silicone, Vitamin E, and Steroid to minimize scarring.

 Typical scar after an Abdominoplasty.